 3. Work and pay conditions under internal regulations

 Employees’ entitlements arising out of their employment with the given employer are based not only on each employee’s employment contract.
 Employees also have entitlements provided in the work rules, pay rules and collective agreements.
 Transfer of the employment establishment to a new employer under Labour Code Art.
 231 does not, as a rule, result in the new employer’s assumption of these internal regulations.
 Nonetheless, the employees will retain the entitlements they held thereunder up to the date of the transfer, generally until the terms of their employment are amended in this respect.

 Enterprise collective bargaining agreement

 Under Labour Code Art.
-2418 §1, for one year following transfer of the employing undertaking, the new employer is required to comply with the provisions of a collective bargaining agreement with respect to the assumed employees who were covered by the agreement at the time of the transfer.
+2418 §1, for one year following transfer of the employment establishment, the new employer is required to comply with the provisions of a collective bargaining agreement with respect to the assumed employees who were covered by the agreement at the time of the transfer.
 The new employer does not become a party to the collective bargaining agreement, but is bound by its terms.